-Commission will be separately consulted on the Section 36 and will inform the ECU on this matter also.
+It is noted that Scottish Forestry (formerly the Forestry Commission) will be separately consulted on the Section 36 and will inform the ECU on this matter also.
+If the windfarm were to be approved, conditions about compensatory planting, and all felling, restoration and replanting could be discussed.